Clinic Egg Donor

 External Egg Donor

-- IPs complete a profile and bio and undertake blood tests and sperm analysis (as applicable);
+- IPs complete a profile and undertake blood tests and sperm analysis (as applicable);

-- IPs provide identity documents and AFP Police check to IPT Law
+- IPs provide identity documents and a Police check

-- IPs sign a Power of Attorney allowing local lawyer to enter into Gestational Carrier Agreements on their behalf;
+- IPs sign a Power of Attorney allowing our Russian lawyer to enter into Gestational Carrier Agreements on their behalf;

 - If applicable egg/sperm donor selected and agreement signed;

-- IPs provide their sperm or eggs to clinic;
+- IPs provide their sperm or embryos to our clinic – in person or by shipment;

 - IPs provide clear instructions to the clinic on embryo transfer protocols;

-- IPs are introduced to a prospective surrogate within a few days of scheduled FET;
+- IPs are introduced to a prospective surrogate within days of making their first payment;

-- When a surrogate is confirmed as pregnant the IPs formalise the Gestational Carrier Agreement by executing it directly with the surrogate;
+- Confirmed surrogate pregnancy and IPs formalise the Gestational Carrier Agreement by executing it directly with the surrogate;

 - In the final month of pregnancy the doctor will advise a tentative delivery date;

-- Within 3 days after birth the US lawyer will accompany you to obtain the birth certificate;
+- Within 3 days after birth, for married couples, Global Surrogacy will obtain the birth certificate;

 Availability of Surrogates